abhinavsingh/proxy.py/README.md

 ## Blocking Mode

-Start `proxy.py` in embedded mode with default configuration by using the `main` method.
+Start `proxy.py` in embedded mode with default configuration by using `proxy.main` method.
 Example:

 ```
 import proxy